 Nuclear Technicians work in the field of nuclear production and research.
 They oversee the operations of the machinery used to do the tasks and monitor waste disposal from the plant.

 Nuclear Technicians measure radiation levels, uphold safety regulations, and maintain records.
 They collect and test samples, often while working in nuclear power plants.

 What are Operating Technicians and Radiation Protection Technicians?

 The most popular positions in this field are Operating Technicians and Radiation Protection Technicians.
 Although duties are similar, the Operating Tech monitors nuclear power plants to keep them running efficiently and safely; therefore focusing on the plant itself.

-Radiation Protection Techs use detectors to monitor radiation levels around the plant to keep employees safe from dangerous levels of toxins; therefore, focusing on the employees of the nuclear plant.
+A registered Radiation Protection Technologist detects dangerous radiation levels and other toxins; therefore, focusing on the employees of the nuclear plant.

 How do I become a Nuclear Technician?